OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-07.md

 ## Matthew 7:7

-“Ask, and it shall be given to you; seek, and you shall find; knock, and it shall be opened to you.
+“Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.

 ## Matthew 7:8

-For everyone who asks receives; the one who seeks finds; and to the one who knocks, it shall be opened.
+For everyone who asks receives; the one who seeks finds; and to the one who knocks, it will be opened.

 ## Matthew 7:9